amanganiello90/dotnet-simple-db-app/README.md

 ### Generate dll multiplatform to run with SDK

-* Run ```dotnet publish -c Release -r``` on your shell window in the git cloning folder of this repo
+* Run ```dotnet publish -c Release``` on your shell window in the git cloning folder of this repo
 * Under **bin\Release\netcoreapp2.2\publish** there will be your dll app
 * Run in that folder ```dotnet <app-name>.dll```, in this case ```dotnet dotnetapp.dll```

 ### Docker container with dll multiplatform

-Before you have to install on your machine [docker](https://docs.docker.com/docker-for-windows/install/)
+Before you have to install on your machine [docker](https://docs.docker.com/docker-for-windows/install/) .

 * Run ```dotnet publish -c Release -r``` on your shell window in the git cloning folder of this repo
 * Run ```docker build -t myapp .``` on your shell window in the git cloning folder of this repo